mgrzybek/monitoring-plugins-crm/README.md

 some nodes are offline or if some resources are in the 'failed' state.

 ## Usage
-This plugin requires a sudo configuration, such as:
+This plugin can be run using an unprivileged user but requires a sudo configuration, such as:

 ```
 User_Alias NAGIOS = nagios